Boeing Everett Factory

 The Boeing Everett Factory, officially the Everett Production Facility, is an airplane assembly facility operated by Boeing in Everett, Washington, United States.
 It sits on the north side of Paine Field and includes the largest building in the world by volume at over 472 e6cuft, which covers 98.3 acre.

 The entire complex covers approximately 1,000 acre and spans both sides of State Route 526 (named the Boeing Freeway).
 The factory was built in 1967 for the Boeing 747 and has since been expanded several times to accommodate new airliners, including the 767, 777, and 787 programs.
 More than 5,000 widebody aircraft have been built at the Everett factory since it opened.
+Production of the Boeing 737 MAX at the Everett plant began in 2026.

 Facilities

 The Boeing Everett complex sits on 1,000 acre in southwestern Everett, about 22 mi north of Seattle.
 It includes up to 200 separate buildings and facilities, mostly on the north and east sides of Paine Field's main runway, and straddles both sides of State Route 526 (named the Boeing Freeway).
 The complex includes a fire station, a medical clinic, a gymnasium, on-site security, and seven restaurants and cafes.
 As of 2022, Boeing has 30,000 workers at its Everett site who are scheduled in three shifts, primarily during daytime hours.
 The company is the largest employer in Everett and Snohomish County.

 The main assembly building, immediately north of the Boeing Freeway, covers 98.3 acre and is organized into six production lines that are separated by walls, offices, and other spaces.
 It is the world's largest building by volume at 472,370,319 cuft of interior space according to Guinness World Records; the building is large enough to fit all of Disneyland or 75 American football fields.
 The production lines move at a rate of 1.5 in per minute and are guided by 26 overhead cranes that move along 31 mi of track.
 These cranes are suspended along the roof trusses, which are 300 to 350 ft long and are supported by columns that are 90 ft tall.
 A network of pedestrian and utilities tunnels span 2.33 mi under the factory floor; employees also use a shared fleet of 1,300 bicycles and tricycles to move around the factory floor.